| |

 international representative; business agent,

-Boilermakers Union; candidate in primary for Michigan
+Boilermakers Union; candidate for Michigan

 state house of representatives from Wayne County 1st District,